joshjlgr/Joshjlgr/README.md

     <summary><b>📚 What Am I Doing</b></summary><br/>
     &nbsp;- 🔭 I’m working to deepen my Programming Skills<br/>
     &nbsp;- 🌱 I’m looking to grow as an IT Manager<br/>
-    &nbsp;- 👯 I’m seeking to collaborate on Github<br/>
+    &nbsp;- 👯 I’m seeking to work on meaningful projects<br/>
 </details>

 <details>